aytchell/validator/README.md

     </dependency>
 ```

-The jar is not deployed anywhere so you have to compile it yourself and deploy it to your local `.m2` or artifact server.
+The jar is not deployed anywhere so you have to compile it yourself and install it to your local `.m2` or
+deploy it to your artifact server.

 ## License